-Following the Management Committee vote, the draft CARIS, with Business Issues and action.
+Following the Management Committee vote, the draft CARIS, with Business Issues Committee and Management Committee input, will be forwarded to the ISO Board for review and action.
 Concurrently, the draft CARIS will be provided to the Market Monitoring Unit for its review and consideration.
 The Board may approve the CARIS as submitted, or propose modifications on its own motion.
 If any changes are proposed by the Board, the revised CARIS shall be returned to the Management Committee for comment.
 The Board shall not make a final determination on a revised CARIS until it has reviewed the Management Committee comments.
 Upon approval by the Board, the ISO shall issue the CARIS to the marketplace by posting it on its website.